 |departments||Social, Genetic and Developmental Psychiatry (IRG)|

-I am passionate about helping to unite compelling evolutionary theories with powerful molecular and behavioural genetic designs.
-This endeavour - in which many researchers are already engaged - will help us understand ourselves better.
+I keen to unite compelling evolutionary theories with powerful molecular and behavioural genetic designs.
+This endeavour - in which many other researchers are already engaged - will help us understand ourselves better.
 Far from being species’ narcissism, knowing ourselves will assist us in making rational, compassionate and effective policies that matter for us and for the world we live in.

 activities and interests

 I am interested in using behavioural genetic methods to test hypotheses consistent with evolutionary theory.

 Trzaskowski, M., Harlaar, N., Arden, R., Krapohl, E., Rimfeld, K., McMillan, A., … Plomin, R. (2014).
 Genetic influence on family socioeconomic status and children’s intelligence.
 Intelligence, 42, 83–88. doi:10.1016/j.intell.2013.11.002

 Mitchem et al, Estimating the sex-specific effects of genes of facial attractiveness and sexual dimorphism (2013).
 Advance online publication Behavior Genetics DOI 10.1007/s10519-013-9627-5